iFraan/rocketleague.js/readme.md

 # RocketLeague.js
 ## This a wrapper/scrapper of the TRNetwork site with rocket league stats.

-There are no dependencies and no API key required.
+There are no dependencies nor API key required.

 To install use:
 ```shell